The advertising ecosystem is complex and includes many parties, but an ad server is one of the most important.

 Ad planning engine distributes the ad impressions evenly during a selected time frame or as specified by AdOps.

 Why Do Publishers Need an Ad Server?

 Publishers need an ad server to run direct campaigns.
-However, ad servers can also be used for programmatic needs such as to connect to multiple programmatic vendors and/or for ad inventory tests.
+However, ad servers can also be used for programmatic needs, such as connecting to multiple programmatic vendors and/or ad inventory tests.

 In addition, having an ad server for publishers has the following features:

 - sell ad inventory directly to advertisers;

 - opportunity to test and compare different SSPs and monetization platforms like Setupad to maximize ad revenue;

 - a wider choice of digital ad formats compared to programmatic, such as expandables, popups, popunders, etc.;

 What is server-side ad serving?

 Server-side ad serving is a technique used in digital advertising where the ad is processed and delivered from the server hosting the website or app, rather than directly from the user’s device.
 In other words, this allows publishers to display ads on their inventory without coded tags because the ad request doesn’t originate from the browser or app.